Zerumi/csa3-140324-asm-stack/README.md

 * `LIT <literal>` – push literal on top of the stack.
 * `LOAD { address }` – load value in memory by address.
 * `STORE { address, element }` – push value in memory by address.
-* `ADD { e1, e2 }` – push the result of the addition operation onto the stack e2 + e1.
+* `ADD { e1, e2 }` – push the result of the addition operation
+  onto the stack e2 + e1.
-* `SUB { e1, e2 }` – push the result of the subtraction operation onto the stack e2 – e1.
+* `SUB { e1, e2 }` – push the result of the subtraction operation
+  onto the stack e2 – e1.
-* `MUL { e1, e2 }` – push the result of the multiplication operation onto the stack e2 * e1.
+* `MUL { e1, e2 }` – push the result of the multiplication operation
+  onto the stack e2 * e1.
-* `DIV { e1, e2 }` – push the result of the division operation onto the stack e2 / e1.
+* `DIV { e1, e2 }` – push the result of the division operation
+  onto the stack e2 / e1.
-* `MOD { e1, e2 }` – push the result of the mod operation onto the stack e2 % e1.
+* `MOD { e1, e2 }` – push the result of the mod operation
+  onto the stack e2 % e1.
 * `INC { element }` – increment top of the stack.
 * `DEC { element }` – decrement top of the stack.
 * `DROP { element }` – remove element from stack.
 * `DUP { element }` – duplicate the first element (tos) on stack.
 * `SWAP { e1, e2 }` – swap 2 elements.
-* `OVER { e1 } [ e2 ]` – duplicate the first element on the stack through the second.
-If there is only one element on
+* `OVER { e1 } [ e2 ]` – duplicate the first element
+  on the stack through the second.
-  the stack, the behavior is undefined.
+  If there is only one element on the stack, the behavior is undefined.
-* `AND { e1, e2 }` – push the result of a logical "AND" operation onto the stack e2 & e1.
+* `AND { e1, e2 }` – push the result of a logical "AND" operation
+  onto the stack e2 & e1.
-* `OR { e1, e2 }` – push the result of a logical "OR" operation onto the stack e2 | e1.
+* `OR { e1, e2 }` – push the result of a logical "OR" operation
+  onto the stack e2 | e1.
-* `XOR { e1, e2 }` – push the result of a logical "XOR" operation onto the stack e2 ^ e1.
+* `XOR { e1, e2 }` – push the result of a logical "XOR" operation
+  onto the stack e2 ^ e1.
-* `JZ { element, address }` – if the element is 0, start executing instructions at the specified address.
+* `JZ { element, address }` – if the element is 0, start executing instructions
+  at the specified address.
   A type of conditional jump.
 * `JN { element, address }` – if the element is negative, start executing instructions at the specified address.
   A type of conditional jump.
-* `JUMP { address }` – proceed an unconditional transition to the specified address.
+* `JUMP { address }` – proceed an unconditional transition
+  to the specified address.
-* `CALL { address }` – start execution of the procedure by the specified address.
+* `CALL { address }` – start execution of the procedure
+  by the specified address.
 * `RET` – return from a procedure.
 * `IN { port }` – receive data from an external device by a specified port.
-* `OUT { port, value }` – receive data to an external device by a specified port.
+* `OUT { port, value }` – receive data to an external device
+  by a specified port.
-* `HALT` – stop clock generator and modeling process
+* `HALT` – stop clock generator and modeling process.

 ## Assembly translator